 During cataract surgery, a small, self-sealing 1/8 inch incision is made in your eye’s cornea – the clear, outer layer of your eye.
 The wound is so small it does not even usually require a suture to close.
 The lens of your eye is removed and an intraocular lens (IOL) is inserted in its place.
 The IOL is not susceptible to discoloring like your original lens.
 You may feel pressure during your cataract surgery, but the majority of patients do not describe the procedure as painful.
 Anesthetic eye drops are administered to numb your eye.

 There are many different IOL options available.
 Traditionally, monofocal IOLs have been used in cataract surgery.
 Monofocal IOLs focus the eye at one distance only and do not correct astigmatism.
 These lenses are usually covered by insurance and, depending on the lens selected, will allow you, without glasses, to see distance and/or near objects.
 With monofocal IOLs, you may have to use eyeglasses to read, see the computer and/or see clearly in the distance for driving or TV.

-However, if you are interested in decreasing your dependence on glasses, we do have an opportunity, by selecting an appropriate IOL style, to significantly decrease your dependence on glasses after cataract surgery, permitting you to see to read, see the computer and/or drive without glasses.
-To do this, we have three options:
+However, if you are interested in decreasing your dependence on glasses, we do have an opportunity, with Multifocal intraocular lens implants, to significantly decrease your dependence on glasses after cataract surgery, permitting you to see to read, see the computer and drive without glasses.